Bgon84/apex-challenge/README.md

 `php addUser.php`

-- You will be prompted to enter a username.
+- You will be prompted to enter an username.
 - Press enter after doing so.
 - Your user will be added to whitelist.json.